Optimal No-regret Learning in Repeated First-price Auctions: Problem Formulation and Main Results

-Next we specify the assumptions on the maximum bids $m_t$ and private values $v_t$.
-To model the bids of other bidders, we assume that the maximum bids $m_t$ are \emph{iid} random variables drawn from an unknown cumulative distribution function (CDF) $G(\cdot)$, with $G(x) = \bP(m_t\le x)$.
+To model other bidders' bids, we assume $m_t$'s are \emph{iid} drawn from an unknown cumulative distribution function (CDF) $G(\cdot)$, with $G(x) = \bP(m_t\le x)$.
 The main rationale behind this assumption is that there is potentially a large population of bidders, and on average their valuations and bidding strategies are static over time, and in particular, independent of a single bidder's private valuation.
-Moreover, the \emph{iid} assumption makes the learning possible for the bidder, so that in the sequel she can compete against a strong oracle who may make time-varying bids.
-This assumption is also adopted in reality by many demand side platforms where stationarity of data is assumed given a certain time window.
-There are two possible modelings for the private values $v_t$.
-One model is that the private values $(v_t)_{t\in [T]}$ are stochastic and \emph{iid} drawn from some unknown distribution $F$.
-A stronger model is that $(v_t)_{t\in [T]}$ is an adversarial sequence taking value in $[0,1]$ which is chosen by an \emph{oblivious adversary}, who may choose $v_t$ in an arbitrary way while independent of the bids $(b_t,m_t)_{t\in [T]}$, as the private values in practice are usually learned using other sources of information and independently of the bidding process.
+Moreover, the \emph{iid} assumption makes learning possible for the bidder, so that in the sequel she can compete against a strong oracle.
+Note that we do not make any additional smoothness or shape assumptions on $G(\cdot)$, e.g. $m_t$ could either be discrete or continuous.
+This assumption is also adopted by many demand side platforms where stationarity of data is assumed for a certain time window.
+Moreover, learning could become impossible even when the \emph{iid} assumption is only slightly violated; see Section \ref{subsec.lower_bound} for more details.

+We consider two models for the private values $v_t$.
+One is that $(v_t)_{t\in [T]}$ are stochastic and \emph{iid} drawn from some unknown distribution $F$.
+The other is that $(v_t)_{t\in [T]}$ is an adversarial sequence taking values in $[0,1]$, chosen by an \emph{oblivious adversary}, who may choose $v_t$ in an arbitrary way--without knowing and hence are independent of the bids $(b_t,m_t)_{t\in [T]}$--as the private values in practice are usually learned using other sources of information and independently of the bidding process.
+We recall that $v_t$ is always revealed to the bidder, regardless of how it is generated.